awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

                     let noteId = fetchedResultsController.object(at: indexPath).noteId

                     //Delete Note Locally
-                    noteContentProvider?.delete(managedObjectContext: context, managedObj: noteObj, noteId: noteObj.noteId) //Core Data Delete
+                    _noteContentProvider?.delete(managedObjectContext: context, managedObj: noteObj, noteId: noteObj.noteId) //Core Data Delete

                     //Delete Note in DynamoDB
                     _noteContentProvider?.deleteNoteDDB(noteId: noteId!)
                 }
             }

 #.
-To query for all notes from Amazon DynamoDB, add the following line to the :code:`viewDidLoad()` function  in the MasterViewController:
+To query for all notes from Amazon DynamoDB, add the following line to the bottom of the :code:`viewDidLoad()` function  in the MasterViewController:

     .. code-block:: swift

-        noteContentProvider?.getNotesFromDDB()
+        _noteContentProvider?.getNotesFromDDB()

 .. list-table::
    :widths: 1 6